-Strawberry seasons isn’t quiiiite here yet, but I bought a packet anyway and they were surprisingly tasty!
-This led me to think I should 100% do something with them, but definitely not overtone them – so I thought I would bake a classic – funnily enough it is one of the simplest and yet most delicious classic cakes around.
+Strawberry season isn’t quiiiite here yet, but I bought a packet anyway and they were surprisingly tasty!
+This led me to think I should 100% do something with them, but definitely not overdo them.

-I find that with Victoria Sponges its all about getting everything perfectly in proportion – such as if you’re making a two layered cake, everything should be 300g (i.e. the sugar, flour, butter and eggs) and same for if you were doing a larger cake – everything should be 400g!
+I find that with a victoria sponge, it’s all about getting everything perfectly in proportion.
+Such as, if you’re making a two layered cake, everything should be 300g (i.e. the sugar, flour, butter and eggs) and same for if you were doing a larger cake – everything should be 400g!
 It makes it far simpler and generally provides a foolproof cake.

-I weigh out my eggs when making a cake like this so I know that its going to work, and once you know your oven well enough you will know when is the perfect time to take the cake out of the oven and when it might need a smidgen longer in the oven!
+I weigh out my eggs when making a cake like this so I have no doubts it’s going to work, and once you know your oven well enough you will know when is the perfect time to take the cake out of the oven and when it might need a tiny while longer in the oven!